 Today Oriane works as a merchandiser for a British Lingerie company while Akash works for the South Yorkshire Police Force.
 They are also property investors, buying run-down houses and transforming them into beautiful homes together.

 The couple tied the knot with two weddings, one in India and a smaller ceremony in England.
-Their Bangalore wedding was hosted across a multitude of beautiful venues, one of which was the spectacular Taj West End Bangalore.
-The airy feel and beautiful spaces of the property made it a memorable spot for their Reception where they captured many momentous shots with their guests.
+Their Bangalore festivities were hosted across a multitude of beautiful venues.
+For their traditional Mangalorean wedding, they chose The Tamarind Tree for its cozy home-style ambiance and lush serenity.
+The airy feel and beautiful spaces of Taj West End Bangalore made it a memorable spot for their Reception where they captured many momentous shots with their guests.

 The couple wanted their wedding celebration to be the confluence of two cultures for which they entrusted the talented team Niveditha and Nishanth of Crimson and Cherry.
 They share, “Working with them was an incredible experience and we cannot recommend them enough.
 We live in England, so everything was done remotely and we were amazed by the end results.
 They listened intently to all of our requirements and gave us lots of different options to choose from.
 They worked in tandem with what we wanted, even considering the smallest of details.
 They gave amazing advice for everything from decor to activities.
 They also had the thoughtful idea of hiring a French translator for our guests from France.
 They were the best listeners and made our wedding very comfortable and infinitely memorable.”

 Their special moments were captured beautifully in shots by Indian weddings by Katia, and on film by Light Bucket Production.